worktheclock/replit.github.io/repls/python-plots.md

 ```

 Running the code should then generate a new pane with your generated plot!
 The plot has also been saved to an image `plot.png`.
-This will work regardless
-of whether you are in [Project Mode](/repls/files) or not.
 The preview pane
 will appear whenever the file has been changed.

 You can see the above example here.
 Make sure you drag out the file tree from